-3. Pull the valve cap against the seal by means of the star grip on the pressurizing tool (hand-tight).
+3. Pull the valve cover against the seal by means of the star grip on the pressurizing tool (hand-tight).

-- Fig.52: Secure internal assembly - 4.
-Apply max.
+4. Apply max.
 3 bar of compressed air to the pressurizing tool. !
-Air pressures > 3 bar can damage the metal bellows. - Immerse the internal assembly in a water bath for approx. 30 seconds.
-While the internal assembly is immersed, check the internal assembly for leaks.
-Leakages will be indicated by air bubbles appearing on the surface.
+Air pressures > 3 bar can damage the metal bellows.